iPhone 16 Rumours: No Buttons, New Chipsets, Hidden FaceID And More

 4. A faster chipset

-Ever since 2022, Apple decided to reserve its latest chip for the Pro users.
-The iPhone 14 reused the iPhone 13’s A15 Bionic chip whereas the iPhone 14 Pro got the new A16 Bionic chip.
-For this year, the iPhone 15 got the A16 Bionic chip whereas the iPhone 15 Pro got the next-gen 3nm A17 Pro chip.
-You get where we are heading next.
+Since 2022, Apple has reserved its latest chip for the Pro models.
+For instance, the iPhone 14 reused the iPhone 13’s A15 Bionic chip whereas the iPhone 14 Pro got the new A16 Bionic chip.
+This year, the iPhone 15 has received the A16 Bionic chip whereas the iPhone 15 Pro is getting the next-gen 3nm A17 Pro chip.
+You can see the pattern here.

-The iPhone 16 and iPhone 16 Plus are once again expected to use this year’s A17 Pro chip.
-The iPhone 16 Pro series will get the newer A18 chip.
+The iPhone 16 and iPhone 16 Plus are, once again, expected to use this year’s A17 Pro chip.
+On the other hand, the iPhone 16 Pro series will get the newer A18 chip.
 However, both the A17 and A18 chips will be manufactured on the new N3E process from TSMC.
-This new process should theoretically improve the performance but may have a slight impact on power efficiency.
+This new process should theoretically improve performance but may have a negative impact on power efficiency.
 Additionally, the N3E chips will be easier and cheaper to manufacture.

-Hence, the A17 Pro that you see on the iPhone 15 Pro will be vastly different from the A17 chip to be used on the iPhone 16.
+Hence, the A17 Pro chip that you see on the iPhone 15 Pro will be vastly different from the A17 Pro chip that’ll be used on the iPhone 16.
 Theoretically, the iPhone 16 could end up being a wee bit faster than the iPhone 15 Pro.

 Other than the chipset, it is also rumoured that the iPhone 16 and iPhone 16 Plus will get a bump in RAM capacity to 8GB.
-On this year’s iPhone 15 and iPhone 15 Plus, the RAM is limited to 6GB.
-More RAM should help with better multitasking on the next-gen iPhones.
+For context, on this year’s iPhone 15 and iPhone 15 Plus, the RAM is limited to 6GB.
+More RAM should also help with better multitasking on the next-gen iPhones.

-Apple Watch Series 8 vs Series 9: Is It Worth The Upgrade?

-Is Apple Working On A MacBook Lite?
-Here Is Everything We Know

 Frequently Asked Questions (FAQs)

-– The iPhone 16 series is expected to get a modified A17 chip as well as an A18 chip, solid state buttons, under-display FaceID and high refresh rate displays as standard.
+The iPhone 16 series is expected to get a modified A17 chip as well as an A18 chip for the Pro models, solid state buttons, under-display FaceID and high refresh rate displays as standard.

 {Hero and Featured Image Credits: Courtesy Victor Serban via Unsplash (Representational Image)}